 2. Best classic look — Green Velvet X-Frame Bench · about £53

-The X-frame bench is a design that's been kicking around since Regency England, and there's a reason for it — those splayed legs read as furniture, not as a lump.
+The X-frame bench has been kicking around since Regency England, and there's a reason — those splayed legs read as furniture, not as a lump.
 The velvet-feel green is a proper deep forest, not the washed-out sage that dates fast.
-Thirteen centimetres of sponge under a smooth upholstery, powder-coated steel legs, and it's under £55.
-Sit on it, sling a throw over the arm of a chair, and the room looks decisively finished.
+Thirteen centimetres of sponge under a smooth upholstery, powder-coated steel legs, and it's still under £55.

-- Pros: proper 13 cm padding, powder-coated steel legs, colour that won't date in two years
+- Pros: 13 cm padding, powder-coated steel legs, colour that won't date in two years

 - Cons: no storage — this is a seat, full stop; velvet magnets cat hair